The emptiness formation probability, and representations for nonlocal correlation functions, of the 20-vertex model: Obtaining nonlocal correlation representations from the quantum inverse scattering method

 In the same manner in which taking products of two-dimensional L-operators, three-dimensional L-operators of the type above, which hold up to Dynkin automorphism, can be used to approximate the quantum monodromy matrix from the mapping,

 for $N<0$, a suitable function $\alpha \big( i , j , k \big)$, and $R \equiv \mathcal{R}$ denotes the universal R-matrix (a discussion of $\mathcal{R}$, in terms of four factors, from {[5]}, is reproduced in {[45]}).
+A factorization of $\mathcal{R}$ is extremely significant for determining the quantities which satisfy the Yang-Baxter relation, which together with action-angle variables, provide characterizations of integrability.
 In the same way that a two-dimensional product representation of L-operators was analyzed in {[41]},

 where each block of the representation is parametrized in spectral parameters described in {[7]}, for the 20-vertex model the three-dimensional product takes the form, {[45]},

 Albeit some differences between the notation for the two, and three, dimensional blocks of the two product representations above, the three-dimensional product representation exhibits many dependencies not in the two-dimensional product representation, from mappings into a unital associative algebra, amongst other algebraic quantities, which do not appear in the spectral parameters, Pauli basis elements, and other components, of two-dimensional L-operators.